 If your story would truly be the best version of what it can be as a feature-length film, then write a feature screenplay.
 Or, find inspiration in a particular element, moment, or feeling in your story.
 From there, grow it into a compelling, fully realized stand-alone short film.

 Don’t try to sneak a feature into a short.
-It won’t work.
+It might not work.

 Wes Anderson gave the world a 13-minute black-and-white Bottle Rocket before making the full-length version.